USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

-In this project, software verification includes: team review of models, algorithms, and code; peer review of user manuals, tutorial documents, and webinars; automated software tests and documentation (included in the software release packages); issue tracking through the GitHub site.
+In this project, software verification includes: team review of models, algorithms, and code; peer review of user manuals, tutorial documents, and webinars; automated software tests and documentation (included in the software release packages); issue tracking through the GitHub site, both U.S. EPA Github.com site (<https://github.com/USEPA/EPANET2.2> and the community development Github.com site (<https://github.com/OpenWaterAnalytics/EPANET>).

 #### PR27.
 Conduct tests to demonstrate that acceptance criteria are met and to ensure that previously tested capabilities continue to perform as expected.